 We all know this one already, intellectually speaking, but it’s always good to remember this.
 And sometimes you’re lucky enough to experience it as more of a visceral heart understanding.

-You can only work on your stuff.
+We can only work on our stuff.

 And it gets better.